felixlu/awesome-stars/topics.md

 - [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - AI orchestration framework to build customizable, production-ready LLM applications.
 Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your data.
 W
 - [OpenHands/OpenHands](https://github.com/OpenHands/OpenHands) - 🙌 OpenHands: AI-Driven Development
 - [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024]
-- [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - Production-grade platform for building IM bots - 生产级多平台 LLM 机器人开发平台. 提供 Agent、知识库编排、插件系统 / Bots for Discord / LINE / WeChat(企业微信, 企微智能机器人, 公众号) / Telegram / 飞书 / 钉钉 / QQ / QQ频道 / Slack e.g. Integrated
+- [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - Production-grade platform for building agentic IM bots - 生产级多平台智能机器人开发平台. 提供 Agent、知识库编排、插件系统 / Bots for Discord / Slack / LINE / Telegram / WeChat(企业微信, 企微智能机器人, 公众号) / 飞书 / 钉钉 / QQ / QQ频道 e.g. Integ
-- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 LobeHub - an open-source, modern design AI Agent Workspace.
-Supports multiple AI providers, Knowledge Base (file upload / RAG ), one click install MCP Marketplace and Artifacts / Thinking.
-One-click
+- [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
+We are taking agent harness to the next level — enabling multi-agent collaboration, effo
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [FoundationAgents/MetaGPT](https://github.com/FoundationAgents/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [langgenius/dify](https://github.com/langgenius/dify) - Production-ready platform for agentic workflow development.